pedromn0/xboxlp-milestone-1/README.md

 #### Images and Videos

-All images used in this project were credited in those links with their names in the project and orignal sources.
+All images used in this project are credited in links below with their names in the project and orignal sources.
 It is important the mention that all images were resized and some of them edited to match project objectives.

 ##### A. Carousel Pictures
 - [carousel-1.jpg](https://images.wallpapersden.com/image/download/xbox-series-x_bGVnbmmUmZqaraWkpJRobWllrWdma2U.jpg)